Our commitment to care for the community

 While the impacts of the COVID-19 crisis are continually evolving, our commitment to honouring and celebrating life will be our focus.
 We are working with the latest advice from the Department of Health and Human Services (DHHS) to adapt our services and procedures to protect the health and wellbeing of our employees, partners and the community we serve.

-Stage 4 restrictions were announced on August 2 by Victorian Premier Daniel Andrews.
+The Last Step of the Government Roadmap went into effect from 11:59PM 22 November 2020.
 This page has important information to help you understand what these restrictions mean when using our services.

 We are open to support you

 Our thoughts are with our community and with those who are experiencing the pain of loss during such a difficult time, when physical connection to others and presence in honouring loved ones is difficult and restricted.

 We are committed to providing light for all Victorians throughout this dark time, reshaping our services to help families honour and celebrate the life of loved ones.

 Our cemetery locations remain open to our community.
 This includes those attending a funeral, organising a funeral (where a phone appointment is not possible) or visiting the resting place of a loved one .

 Members of our community are also welcome to come on-site to enjoy our outdoor spaces or to visit our florist or café.

 In addition to observing social distancing measures, we have also increased sanitation on our sites, keeping our locations as safe as possible for our community.

 Funeral gatherings may be attended by up to 150 people, subject to venue capacity at a density of 1 person per 4 square meters.
 This does not include the Funeral Director and support personnel, and is subject to social distancing directives.